Faculty of the Divisions of Humanities, Natural Sciences, and Social Sciences

 Lecturer Worley

-Director: Jeffrey A. Vogel
+Director: A. Gardner Harris

 The Core Cultures program consists of three courses, including both Western Culture 101 and 102 and either Global Cultures 103 or 104.
 The Western Culture sequence introduces all Hampden-Sydney students to the history and cultural achievements of western civilization, from its roots in the early civilizations of the Middle East to the present day.
 The course in Global Cultures expands on this sequence through the comparison of cultures across global regions, tracing common experiences.
 Core Cultures courses are grounded in a consideration of both historical sequence and significant historical and cultural questions; they examine a variety of texts--literary, philosophic, theological, artistic--placed clearly in historical context.
 Ultimately, the courses aim to explore “the way we live now” through a consideration of both Western and global cultural legacies.